OfficialMuffin/TryHackMe_Writeups/The Greenholt Phish.md

 ## What is the attachments file size?
 (Don't forget to add "KB" to your answer, NUM KB)

+We use the sha256 hash and use VirusTotal to confirm that the file is indeed malicious.
+It has a -2 community rating and 48 out of the 64 seurity vendors have marked it as malicious.
+It also tells us the exact file size of the file.

+A: `400.26 KB`

 ## What is the actual file extension of the attachment?

+We can inspect what the real file type by uploading it to CyberChef, searching and selecting `Detect File Type` and then uploading the file.
+CyberChef belives this file is a RAR archive.

+A: `RAR`